CSS General Beauregard: Civilian career and Confederate acquisition

 The sidewheel steamer Ocean was built in Algiers, New Orleans Louisiana in 1847, for use as a towboat.
 The ship, which was owned by the Ocean Towboat Company and then the Union Towboat Company, continued in civilian service until the American Civil War.
 She had a length of 161 ft 10 inches, a beam of 30 ft, a draft of 10 ft, and tonnage of 454 tons.
 The towboat had two funnels.

 With the Civil War ongoing, the Confederate authorities acquired 14 vessels for the defense of the Mississippi River in January 1862, under the authority of Major General Mansfield Lovell.
 These vessels were operated by the Confederate States Army, rather than the Confederate States Navy, as the River Defense Fleet.
-The civilian steamboats acquired for the River Defense Fleet were converted into rams by adding wooden planking and a 1 inchthick iron casing to their bows.
-Timber bulkheads filled with compressed cotton were added a protections for the ships' boilers and engines.
+The civilian steamboats acquired for the River Defense Fleet were converted into rams by adding wooden planking and a 1 inch thick iron casing to their bows.
+Timber bulkheads filled with compressed cotton were added as protection for the ships' boilers and engines.
 The converted vessels were known as cottonclads.
 Ocean was renamed General Beauregard by the Confederates, after P. G. T. Beauregard.
 While period depictions of the River Defense Fleet vessels tend to be inaccurate, an illustration of General Beauregard in Confederate service shows her with a slanted and armored forward bulkhead and vertical side bulkheads, along with a single cannon each on the deck at the bow and stern.
 General Beauregard was included in three drawings by Alexander Simplot which were published in Harper's Weekly in 1862.